 Dynamic Pressure Loss Worksheet

-An interactive tool to determine the dynamic pressure at the "worst-case sprinkler" in a sample irrigation system.
+An interactive tool to determine the dynamic pressure at the worst-case sprinkler in a sample irrigation system.

-Reference Answers (Diagram 1)
+Hydraulic Worksheet (Diagram 1)

 Determine the dynamic pressure at the "worst-case sprinkler" using the diagrams below.
 Note: Two diagrams are used to reduce crowding.